ArhanChaudhary/NAND/README.md

 # How does NAND work?

 I'm glad you asked!
-I've found the following illustrations from Nand to Tetris quite illuminating:
+I've found the following [illustrations](https://en.wikipedia.org/wiki/Hack_computer) quite illuminating:

 <img src="media/computer.png" width="700">

-The NAND computer follows the <a href="https://en.wikipedia.org/wiki/Harvard_architecture">Harvard architecture</a>.
-That is, the instruction memory and the data memory are separately stored, brought function in unison by the CPU.
+The NAND computer follows the [Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture).
+That is, the instruction memory (ROM) and the data memory (RAM) are separately stored, brought function in unison by the CPU.

 <img src="media/cpu.png" width="700">

-NAND's CPU is an <a href="https://en.wikipedia.org/wiki/Accumulator_(computing)#Accumulator_machines">accumulator machine</a>, meaning that it is heavily dependent on its built-in registers for control flow (in this case the accumulator is the D register).
+NAND's CPU is an [accumulator machine](https://en.wikipedia.org/wiki/Accumulator_(computing)#Accumulator_machines), meaning that it is heavily dependent on its built-in registers for control flow (in this case the accumulator is the D register).
 Don't worry if you don't fully understand what the CPU visualization depicts.
 Instead, take the perspective of appreciation for how this elegantly simple design powers the entirety of NAND — in your web browser!

 <img src="media/alu.png" width="700">

 We've reached the instruction set, the nitty-gritty.
 As indicated, NAND's CPU only has *two* opcodes!
 This makes the instruction set relatively simple while providing a rich functionality.
 NAND's ALU is also specified with which expressions it can compute in a single instruction.

 Phew!
 That was a lot to take in, but I promise you NAND is far less complicated than it's made out to be.
 From a relatively simple logical foundation, turing equivalence is achieved!
-If you want see my implementation of the NAND computer architecture, <a href="src/core">you're more than welcome to</a>!
-If you find yourself still curious, check out the <a href="https://drive.google.com/file/d/1Z_fxYmmRNXTkAzmZ6YMoX9NXZIRVCKiw/view">Nand to Tetris lecture slides</a> for further elaboration on every aspect of its design.
+If you want see my implementation of the NAND computer architecture, [you're more than welcome to](src/core)!
+If you find yourself still curious, check out the [Nand to Tetris lecture slides](https://drive.google.com/file/d/1Z_fxYmmRNXTkAzmZ6YMoX9NXZIRVCKiw/view) for further elaboration on every aspect of its design.

 Let's just briefly talk about the compiler to make this section feel complete.
 Some of NAND's strange syntactical features are a direct consequence of making the compiler easier to implement.
-The compiler is a <a href="https://en.wikipedia.org/wiki/LL_parser">recursive LL(1) parser</a>, generating VM code in <a href="https://en.wikipedia.org/wiki/Reverse_Polish_notation">postfix notation</a> to be utilized as a <a href="https://en.wikipedia.org/wiki/Stack_machine">simple stack machine</a>.
-Once again, you're more than welcome to see my <a href="src/compiler">compiler implementation</a> for yourself.
+The compiler is a [recursive LL(1) parser](https://en.wikipedia.org/wiki/LL_parser), generating VM code in [postfix notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) to be utilized as a [simple stack machine](https://en.wikipedia.org/wiki/Stack_machine).
+Once again, you're more than welcome to see my [compiler implementation](src/compiler) for yourself.

 # FAQ